wombleton/gitlaw-nz/acts/R/Reserves and Other Lands Disposal Act 1980.md

 ##### 3 Customhouse, Auckland

-*   Whereas [section 3(2)][22] of the Reserves and Other Lands Disposal Act 1979 limits any lease or licence granted by the administering body of the reserve known as the Customhouse at Auckland to a term not exceeding 5 years: And whereas it is expedient that the administering body should be empowered to grant leases or licences having a greater term with or without any right of renewal, in perpetuity or otherwise: Be it therefore enacted as follows:
+*   Whereas [section 3(2)][22] of the Reserves and Other Lands Disposal Act 1979 limits any lease or licence granted by the administering body of the reserve known as the Customhouse at Auckland to a term not exceeding 5 years:

-    _Amendment(s) incorporated in the [Act(s)][22]._
+    And whereas it is expedient that the administering body should be empowered to grant leases or licences having a greater term with or without any right of renewal, in perpetuity or otherwise:

+    Be it therefore enacted as follows:

+    [Section 3][22] of the Reserves and Other Lands Disposal Act 1979 is hereby amended by repealing subsection (2), and substituting the following subsection:

+    > *   "(2) The terms and conditions relating to the term of any lease or licence granted under subsection (1), and of any right of renewal to be conferred on the lessee (whether in perpetuity or otherwise), shall be determined by the administering body with the consent of the Minister of Lands."
+    >
+    >

 ##### 4 Opotiki library centre

-*   Whereas the land to which this section relates was held by the Opotiki Mechanics' Institute (in this section referred to as the Institute), a body duly incorporated under the [Libraries and Mechanics Institutes Act 1908][23], in trust as a site for a Mechanics Institute: And whereas the Institute purported to transfer the land referred to in paragraph (a) of subsection (3) to the Opotiki Borough Council (now known as the Opotiki County Council and in this section referred to as the Council on 16 February 1965 in trust for the purposes of a public library reserve: And whereas the Institute purported to transfer the land referred to in paragraph (b) of that subsection to the Council on 27 March 1969: And whereas the land was at those times subject to the Reserves and Domains Act 1953 and could not be so transferred by the Institute: And whereas the Institute and the Council entered into a deed of trust dated 27 March 1969 relating to the holding and administering of the land referred to in the said paragraph (b) in trust for library centre purposes: And whereas it is desirable that the title of the Council to the land should be confirmed as a reserve for public library centre purposes in respect of the land referred to in paragraph (a) of subsection (3), and as an endowment for public library centre purposes in respect of the land referred to in paragraph (b) of that subsection: Be it therefore enacted as follows:
+*   Whereas the land to which this section relates was held by the Opotiki Mechanics' Institute (in this section referred to as the **Institute**), a body duly incorporated under the [Libraries and Mechanics Institutes Act 1908][23], in trust as a site for a Mechanics Institute:

+    And whereas the Institute purported to transfer the land referred to in paragraph (a) of subsection (3) to the Opotiki Borough Council (now known as the Opotiki County Council and in this section referred to as the Council on 16 February 1965 in trust for the purposes of a public library reserve:

+    And whereas the Institute purported to transfer the land referred to in paragraph (b) of that subsection to the Council on 27 March 1969:

+    And whereas the land was at those times subject to the Reserves and Domains Act 1953 and could not be so transferred by the Institute:

+    And whereas the Institute and the Council entered into a deed of trust dated 27 March 1969 relating to the holding and administering of the land referred to in the said paragraph (b) in trust for library centre purposes:

+    And whereas it is desirable that the title of the Council to the land should be confirmed as a reserve for public library centre purposes in respect of the land referred to in paragraph (a) of subsection (3), and as an endowment for public library centre purposes in respect of the land referred to in paragraph (b) of that subsection:

+    Be it therefore enacted as follows:

     (1) The land referred to in paragraph (a) of subsection (3) is hereby vested in the Council for the purposes of a local purpose reserve (public library centre purposes) subject to the [Reserves Act 1977][24] but free from all other trusts, reservations, and restrictions.